davaya/openc2-jadn/jadn-v2.0.md

 * Sequence: `['a', 'c', 'b', 'a']` does not equal `['b', 'a', 'a', 'c']`
 * Bag instantiation: `{'a': 2, 'b': 1, 'c': 1}`

-### 4.3.2 Collection Compound Types
+### 4.3.2 Compound Types

-Every element in a collection has a type.
-A compound type defines both the type of each element in a collection and the semantics of the collection as a whole.
-JADN has five compound types:
+A compound type defines the semantics of the collection as a whole, the type of each element in a collection, and the literal representations of collection values.
+JADN defines five compound types:
 * ArrayOf and MapOf specify that every element in the collection has the same type.
 * Array, Map and Record define the type of each element individually, by either position or key.

+Serialization rules for each compound type determine how a collection value is represented as a message.
+A compound type may define collection semantics different from message syntax, for example an ArrayOf value is a Sequence by default, but a TypeOption can specify its value is a Set, OrderedSet, or Bag instead.

 Compound TypeOptions are listed in Table 4-3: